 Advent is a time of waiting in expectation for the coming Christ, both as we remember the original wait for the child and as we anticipate his return.

-Advent traditions differ from regular Christmas traditions in that they typically include something to do or read daily, as opposed to something you do once.
+Advent traditions differ from regular Christmas traditions in that they typically include something to do or read DAILY, as opposed to something you do ONCE, like choosing a Christmas tree.

 Most of these ideas are for the 25 days of December, leading up to Christmas Day.
 (The one at the bottom is the easiest – you light Advent candles only once per week!)